-If you love a good ribeye, this Air Fried Steak recipe will not disappoint.
+If you love a good ribeye, this Air Fryer Steak recipe will not disappoint.
 It’s another delicious recipe from “The Air Fryer Bible” cookbook, and you have to try it to believe how good it is!

 Air Fryer Ribeye – Prepare to Be Amazed

-Anyone who is skeptical about this recipe should know that I felt exactly the same way.
+Anyone who is skeptical about this air fryer steak recipe should know that I felt exactly the same way.
 When I first decided to try cooking a steak in an air fryer, I had very low expectations.
 Frankly, I thought it would be a sad waste of a good piece of meat.

 To put this in perspective, understand that my favorite cut of beef is a ribeye, and my favorite way to cook it is on an outdoor charcoal grill.
 A gas grill is okay, but my old school taste buds still prefer that rich, smoky taste of real charcoal.